Graduate International Admissions

 You must mail your official transcripts from the school(s) you attended in an envelope sealed by the school(s) or have the school(s) send them directly to CMU at the address below.
 You must not open this envelope before sending it to CMU.

 The school(s) you attended may also send them as official electronic copies.
-Make sure they come directly from the institution(s) and NOT from a personal email address.
+Transcripts must come directly from the institution(s) and NOT from a personal email address.
 Electronic copies can be sent to email@example.com.

-*Please ensure your certificate/evidence of degree indicating the degree you received and the date this was awarded is included with your official transcripts.
+*Please ensure your certificate/evidence of degree indicating the degree you received and the date this was awarded are included with your official transcripts.